-- 4. connecting to trained personnel via a video conference; - 5. providing a copy of a form of government issued ID which the organisation checks against a database, which is then deleted upon conclusion of the verification process; - 6. answering a series of knowledge-based challenge questions that would be difficult for someone other than the parent to answer; or - 7. verifying a picture of a driver's license or other photo ID submitted by the parent and then comparing that photo to a second photo submitted by the parent, using facial recognition technology.
+- 3. calling a toll-free number staffed by trained personnel; - 4. connecting to trained personnel via a video conference; - providing a copy of a form of government issued ID which the organisation checks against a database, which is then deleted upon conclusion of the verification process; - 6. answering a series of knowledge-based challenge questions that would be difficult for someone other than the parent to answer; or - 7. verifying a picture of a driver's license or other photo ID submitted by the parent and then comparing that photo to a second photo submitted by the parent, using facial recognition technology.63